andrewh1978/px-loggetter/README.md

 [root@master-2 px-loggetter]# sh go.sh
 ```

-5. Copy `/var/tmp/loggetter` to wherever you want to run you ELK stack, along with logstash.conf
+5. Copy `/var/tmp/loggetter` to wherever you want to run your ELK stack, along with logstash.conf

 6. Start ELK:
 ```